timmak/arc-docs/en/aws/intro-limits.md

 # Limits

 The cloud has limits.
-And arc itself is an abstraction with deliberate constraints.
+And `arc` itself is an abstraction with deliberate constraints.

-Whether we label them *constraints* or *limits*, they are **tradeoffs** you need to be aware of when designing your software architecture.
+Whether we label them *constraints* or *limits*, they are **tradeoffs** you need to be aware of when designing your software architecture for cloud functions.

 ## Cloud limits

-- Some things **Just Fail**, and you won't even always get a useful error
+- Some things just fail, and you won't even always get a useful error
-  - This means: you _must_ consider retries, including manual retries, where you create / destroy / recreate infra workflows (and, accordingly, `.arc` workflows are intended to be run and re-run)
+  - This means: you _must_ consider retrys, including manual retrys, where you create / destory / recreate infra workflows (and, accordingly, `.arc` workflows are built to be run and re-run)
-  - Yes, it's "kinda gross" but it does actually work works.
+  - Yes, it's "kinda gross" but it does actually work.
 Sometimes we call this situation *immutable infrastructure* to feel better! &#128150;
-- Regions go down, and there isn't necessarily a great way to move them without a DNS change
+- Regions go down, and there isn't necessarily a great way to move them without a DNS change (although this is by no means limited only to cloud functions)
 - Lambda cold starts are vicious on large Lambdas; the best antidote is to author small as possible Lambda functions (rule of thumb: sub 5MB compressed, including modules, usually results in sub-second execution)
 - API Gateway: whereby 403 it probably meant 404
 - General sketchiness that is distributed systems (gray failures)
 - API Gateway API limits can be brutal, so creating http routes can be slow (i.e. generating a large amount of routes can take minutes)
-- Cloudwatch logs are not structured (so we search for `console.log` strings instead of querying structured data - inspectability is hugely important for production systems)
+- Cloudwatch logs are not structured (so we search for `console.log` strings instead of querying structured data -- inspectability is hugely important for produciton systems)
 - Lambdas cannot execute for longer than 5 minutes
 - Lambda functions require you to `npm install` to your project `node_modules` individually prior to deployment

 ## Arc constraints